 This note identifies material items of income and expenditure that are not disclosed on the face of the Comprehensive Income and Expenditure Statement.
-For 2022/23 there were no material items of income and expenditure.
+For 2023/24 there were no material items of income and expenditure (£0k in 2022/23).

 6. EVENTS AFTER THE REPORTING PERIOD